netidx/netidx-book/src/examples/integration.md

 To ring a very loud alarm when an over temp event is detected.
 This would in fact work, it just would not be as timely as the author might expect.
-The reason is that the subscriber practices linear backoff when it's instructed to subscribe to a path that doesn't exist.
-This is a good practice, in general it reduces the cost of mistakes on the entire system, but in this case it could result in getting the alarm minutes, hours, or longer after you should.
-The good news is there is a simple solution, we just need to publish all the paths from the start, but fill them will null until the event actually happens (and change the above code to ignore the null).
+A durable subscription uses an increasing randomized retry delay when the requested path does not exist.
+This reduces the system-wide cost of bad or obsolete paths, but it also means a path that appears later may not be observed immediately.
+The good news is there is a simple solution: we just need to publish all the paths from the start, but fill them will null until the event actually happens (and change the above code to ignore the null).
 That way the subscription will be successful right away, and the alarm will sound immediately